On quiver Grassmannians and orbit closures for gen-finite modules: Desingularisation of quiver Grassmannians

 \section{Desingularisation of quiver Grassmannians}

-Let $A=\K Q/I$ for $\K$ an algebraically closed field.
-As before, it is convenient for us to write $Q_0=\{1,\dotsc,n\}$.
-Let $M$ be a finite-dimensional $A$-module and $d\in \Z_{\geq0}^n$ a dimension vector.
-We denote by $\Gra{A}{M}{d}$ the quiver Grassmannian of $d$-dimensional submodules of $M$.
-The majority of this section is to proving the following theorem, from which we obtain smooth varieties to use in constructing our desingularisations.
+In this section we take $\K$ to be an algebraically closed field, for compatibility with \cite[\S7]{CBSa}, and let $A=\K Q/I$ be a finite-dimensional algebra presented by a finite quiver $Q$ and an admissible ideal $I$.
+Let $M$ be a finite-dimensional $A$-module and $d\in \Z_{\geq0}^{Q_0}$ a dimension vector.
+Our aim in this section is to desingularise the quiver Grassmannian $\Gra{A}{M}{d}$ of $d$-dimensional submodules of $M$, in the case that $M$ is gen-finite.
+The majority of this section is devoted to proving the following theorem, from which we obtain smooth varieties to use in constructing our desingularisation.

 \begin{thm} Let $M$ be a gen-finite module and let $E$ be the cogenerator given by the direct sum of all indecomposable modules in $\gen(M)$ together with any remaining indecomposable injectives.
 Let $B$ be the cogenerator-tilted algebra of $E$ with special idempotent $e$, let $c$ be the intermediate extension associated to $e$, and let $(d,s)$ be a dimension vector for $B$.
 Then if the Grassmannian $\Gra{B}{c(M)}{d,s}$ is non-empty, it is (scheme-theoretically) smooth and equidimensional. \end{thm}